stolostron/cluster-keeper/USAGE.md

     CONTEXT is the name of a kubeconfig context
         'cm' context refers to the ClusterPool host

+    The following OPTIONS are available:

+    -f    Force operation if cluster is currently locked
 ```
 <sup><sub>[🔝 Back to top](#usage)</sub></sup>